Danube Cycle Path Stage 1 North Bank: Passau - Schlögen

 Getting there

-Follow the E56 to the exit Passau-Mitte (116) and continue on the B12 in the direction of Fürstenzell/Donau.
-At the Danube turn right onto the B8/Regensburger Strasse and follow signs to the train station (Bahnhof).
+Take the E56 to the Passau-Mitte (116) exit and then follow the B12 towards Fürstenzell/Danube.
+Turn right directly at the Danube onto the B8/Regensburger Straße and follow the signs to "station".

 Public Transit